Ted Chiricos

 Ted Chiricos was an American criminologist and the William Julius Wilson Professor of Criminology at Florida State University.

 Early life and education

 Chiricos received a bachelor in Sociology from Merrimack College in 1963, a masters in sociology from University of Massachusetts Amherst in 1965 and a Ph.D. in sociology from University of Massachusetts Amherst in 1968.

-Chiricos passed away on November 7, 2022 after a long battle with cancer.
+Chiricos died of cancer on November 7, 2022.